Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 And he’d failed.

-Only *one* of them made it through---a young kid by the name of Thompson---but of course, everyone knew he would from the start.
+Only *one* of them made it through - a young kid by the name of Thompson - but of course, everyone knew he would from the start.
 He stood an easy six-foot-three and was a broad-shouldered, rugged *hulk* of a young man who seemed equally comfortable rucking up mountains, or sprinting off to the horizon, or tossing around weight the rest of them could barely dream of moving.
 Campbell had been a far better performer than the rest of the candidates, but Thompson was something else entirely.
 That long-armed gorilla of a kid had at *least* a hundred pounds on Campbell and it was a much harder, higher-quality hundred, too.
 Hell, that first week or so he’d been kicking *everyone’s* ass…

 They’d learned in quick order they were *all* equally useless.
 Except Thompson, apparently.
 Campbell wouldn’t go so far as to say the kid *breezed* through...but it was clear the instructors were inventing new cruelties on the spot, just for him.
 He took it all...and *just kept going.*